 Instructions

-• SIMMER: Next, add the carrots, rinsed lentils, crushed tomatoes, and broth to the pot.
+• Add carrots, rinsed lentils, crushed tomatoes, and broth to the pot.
 Stir and bring to a boil.
-As soon as it boils, reduce the heat to medium low to simmer gently.
+As soon as it boils, reduce the heat to medium-low to simmer gently.
 Cover pot with a lid.
-The lentils should take 20-25 minutes to cook until they are soft, but older lentils may take 5-10 extra minutes.
-While the soup is simmering, you can prepare the yogurt sauce if you are using it (See Note 2).
+The lentils should take 20–25 minutes to cook until they are soft, but older lentils may take 5–10 extra minutes.
+While the soup is simmering, you can prepare the yogurt sauce, see note 2 for details.

 Recipe Notes

-Note 2: Herbed yogurt sauce: This is an optional (but delicious!) topping for this soup.
-In a small bowl stir together the following: 1/2 cup full-fat, plain Greek yogurt, 2 tbsp finely chopped fresh mint or parsley, 1-1/2 tbsp fresh lemon juice, 1-1/2 tbsp olive oil, 1/2 tsp minced garlic, and 1/4 teaspoon each: cumin, coriander, and fine sea salt.
-Stir and let sit in the fridge (to get more flavorful!) until ready to serve.
+Note 2: This Herbed yogurt sauce is an optional, but delicious, topping for the soup.
+In a small bowl, stir together 1/2 cup full-fat, plain Greek yogurt, 2 tablespoons finely chopped fresh mint or parsley, 1-1/2 tablespoons fresh lemon juice, 1-1/2 tablespoons olive oil, 1/2 teaspoon minced garlic, and 1/4 teaspoon of cumin, coriander, and salt.
+Stir and let sit in the fridge until ready to serve.

 making yogurt-mint sauce